 Note: For students with English as a second language, the verbal reasoning section is likely to be more difficult than for a British student.
 Consequently, the UKiset results include an additional score for this section which excludes verbal reasoning.
 This enables prospective schools to understand a student’s potential when language is not a factor.

-Online multiple choice exam.
+Online multiple-choice exam.
 Designed to help schools assess candidates' level of English and predict how accessible the British curriculum will be for them.

 Demonstrates a child’s use of language.

-Results of the UKiset exam will be used to produce a UKiset profile which compares an overseas student with a British student in the same year group.
+Results of the UKiset exam will be used to produce a UKiset profile that compares an overseas student with a British student in the same year group.
 Results are also used to determine the student’s CEFR (The Common European Framework of Reference for Languages) level which represents their current ability in academic English.

 To successfully prepare for the UKiset exam, children must be familiar with the style of the questions that they will be asked.
 Since the UKiset is an online adaptive exam, online testing platforms are recommended for successful exam preparation.
 Atom Learning is the leading provider of AI-driven learning for KS2 and senior school entry.
 As a highly adaptive platform, Atom Nucleus ensures children are working at the correct attainment level for them; this way they remain challenged and avoid becoming demotivated.